-- A. External financing from third parties, including sponsored research, consulting projects, and other collaborative activity(ies) with a written accompanying agreement, has been utilized in its development. - B. It was created through cooperative project(s) or activity(ies) with third party(ies) and related agreement(s) without the need for outside fundraising. - C. It is the result of the work that LV faculty, students, project staff, and supporting personnel completed while visiting a third-party institution or organization. - The following rules must be adhered to when exchanging intellectual property in sponsored research and consulting projects or any other cooperative endeavor: - A. LV may share its rights with other organizations if the funding agency permits LV to own the IP. - B. Third party(ies), contingent upon each party's contribution. - C.When funds are given by a government of India agency, ownership will be determined in accordance with the ownership guidelines established by the funding agency at the time the activity (ies) was approved. - D. If money is given by a non-governmental organization, LV and the financing organization may split ownership.
-The sharing may take into account each party's relative contribution as well as any prior intellectual property owned by each party. - E. An clear agreement outlining who owns the intellectual property developed is required for any collaborative endeavor involving many countries or institutions. - F. Generally, intellectual property (IP) will only be shared by those parties who directly contribute to its creation with their people or other resources.

-If the following conditions are met, the intellectual property (IP) may be owned by the inventor(s): It is unrelated to the inventor's involvement with LV; none of the circumstances listed above for LV or third party ownership apply.
+- b.
+It was created through cooperative project(s) or activity(ies) with third party(ies) and related agreement(s) without the need for outside fundraising. - c.
+It is the result of the work that LV faculty, students, project staff, and supporting personnel completed whilevisiting a third-party institution or organization.

+The following rules must be adhered to when exchanging intellectual property in sponsored research and consulting projects or any other cooperative endeavor:

+- d.
+LV may share its rights with other organizations if the funding agency permits LV to own the IP. - e.
+Third party(ies), contingent upon each party's contribution. - f.
+When funds are given by a government of India agency, ownership will be determined in accordance with theownership guidelines established by the funding agency at the time the activity (ies) was approved. - g.
+If money is given by a non-governmental organization, LV and the financing organization may split ownership.
+The sharing may take into account each party's relative contribution as well as any prior intellectual property owned by each party. - h.
+An clear agreement outlining who owns the intellectual property developed is required for any collaborativeendeavor involving many countries or institutions. - i.
+Generally, intellectual property (IP) will only be shared by those parties who directly contribute to its creation with their people or other resources. - If the following conditions are met, the intellectual property (IP) may be owned by the inventor(s): It is unrelated to the inventor's involvement with LV; none of the circumstances listed above for LV or third party ownership apply.
 The engagement entails duties related to employment for teachers and staff.